Monday, December 4, 2017

 VoIP -> GW and IP to IP -> Analog Gateway -> Authentication

 Enter in your extension(s) and the password (aka secret) into these boxes.
+The password is limited though to around 15 characters.

 Press SUBMIT